-When Maggie Gordon-Walker became a mum she felt isolated, lonely and like she was failing.
-She realised there were others who felt this way, who wanted to talk openly and honestly about their dreams and hopes, as women, as well as mothers.
+When Maggie Gordon-Walker became a mum she felt isolated and lonely.
+She realised there were others who felt this way; who wanted to talk openly and honestly about their dreams and hopes, as women, as well as mothers.

-‘When I gave birth to my first child, I felt like I was stuck in a big tunnel, cut off from reality, mind foggy after the epidural.
+‘When I gave birth to my first child, I felt cut off from reality, my mind foggy after the epidural.
 The midwife said, ‘Let’s get Mum up to the ward’ and I genuinely thought, ‘my Mum’s not here, is she?’
 I couldn’t get my head round the fact that I was ‘Mum’.

-I cried every day for weeks privately, but gave the impression everything was fine.
-I felt invisible, lonely and like I was failing, but not enough to be flagged up with post-natal depression (PND).
+I cried privately every day, but gave the impression everything was fine.
+I felt like I was failing, but not enough to be flagged up with post-natal depression (PND).
 What would that mean anyway?
 Might my baby, that I loved so very much, be taken away from me?’

 Just like entering adolescence, when entering matrescence a new identity emerges.
 Many women feel there is no language to describe the immense change they experience in their bodies, minds and role in society when becoming a mother.
 The existing term ‘post-natal depression’ paints this seismic shift in purely negative, medical terms.